How to File a Complaint with Emirates (Step-by-Step Guide 2026)

 Booking reference

-Chronological explanation
+Chronological explanation of events

 Applicable passenger rights (if relevant)